iigmir/iigmir/README.md

-Hi there 👋 This is iigmir, a frontend developer from Taiwan since 2017. he/his/him.
+Hi there 👋 This is iigmir, a developer from Taiwan since 2017. he/his/him.
 Ask me at `roc120j@gmail.com`.

 My hobby is reading, writing, eating, playing games, and learning languages.